mdavid.com.au

 detail from the Steamduck illustration animation of the steam-powered wing mechanism

-This image was my entry in the cgsociety Steampunk Myths and Legends challenge.
-Here is my story written to go with the entry.
+The image was my entry in the cgsociety Steampunk Myths and Legends challenge.
+Above: detail of the working steam engine and at right: close-up detail of from the image.
+Reproduced below is my story written to go with the entry.

 Things could have turned out so differently.